paritytech/polkadot-sdk/templates/solochain/README.md

 Portal](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944)
 front-end by connecting to the local node endpoint.
 A hosted version is also available on [IPFS](https://dotapps.io/).
-You can also find the source code and instructions for hosting your own instance on the [`polkadot-js/apps`](https://github.com/polkadot-js/apps) repository.
+You can also find the source code and instructions for hosting your own instance in the [`polkadot-js/apps`](https://github.com/polkadot-js/apps) repository.

 ### Multi-Node Local Testnet